 When in doubt, talk to your physician before using neem products.

-When used responsibly, neem oil isn’t a threat to bees, ladybugs, or other beneficial insects.
+When used responsibly, neem oil is safe for edible plants and doesn’t threaten bees, ladybugs, or other beneficial insects.

-However, it’s important to use any sprays at either dusk or dawn to avoid harming these garden friends.
+However, it’s important to use neem oil on vegetable plants at either dusk or dawn to avoid harming these garden friends.

-Always remember, neem oil doesn’t discriminate but also dissipates quickly if applied topically, so when you apply is important.
+Remember, neem oil doesn’t discriminate but dissipates quickly if applied topically, so when you apply it is important.

-Neem is also mildly toxic to aquatic life, so avoid using near ponds or creeks.
+Neem is also mildly toxic to aquatic life, so avoid using it near ponds or creeks.